Pemigatinib (Pemazyre)

 Breastfeeding

 It is not known whether this drug comes through into the breast milk.
-Doctors usually advise that you don’t breastfeed during this treatment.
+Doctors usually advise that you don’t breastfeed during this treatment and for 1 week afterwards.

 Treatment for other conditions